 We’re striving to source all man-made cellulosic fibers—including rayon, viscose, lyocell, and modal—for our Amazon Private Brands apparel products from more-sustainable sources by the end of 2022.
 We use the nonprofit Canopy’s tools and reports to help avoid fibers sourced from endangered forests, endangered species’ habitats, or other controversial sources.

-Amazon uses palm oil certified against sustainability standards in our Private Brands food and nonfood products in North America and Europe.
+Amazon uses palm oil certified against sustainability standards in our Private Brands food and nonfood grocery products in North America and Europe.
 In a small number of cases, palm oil credits may be used to cover small volumes and complex derivatives.
 We revisit these cases annually with applicable suppliers and agree on plans to transition to physically certified palm oil where possible.
 In addition, 100% of 365 by Whole Foods Market brand food items containing palm oil, palm kernel oil, palm fruit oil, and palm shortening are produced using sustainable oil products.
 Whole Foods Market is committed to expanding this sourcing standard to non-food items under its exclusive brands.

 In North America and Europe, Amazon grocery Private Brands are committed to sourcing paper products such as paper towels, toilet paper, and facial tissue that are certified against sustainability standards or as recycled by organizations such as the Forest Stewardship Council (FSC), Sustainable Forestry Initiative, and Programme for the Endorsement of Forest Certification.
 In addition, all 365 by Whole Foods Market paper products are either made from 100% recycled materials or certified by FSC.